-Briefly, the experience of restorers in our area suggests that restoration provides a means of establishing a rich relationship with nature in two dimensions - that of space (what we might call the "landscape" or "ecological" dimension) and that of time.
+Briefly, what the experience of restorationsists in our area suggests to me is that restoration provides a means of establishing a rich relationship with nature in two dimensions--that of space (what we might call the "landscape" or "ecological" dimension), and that of time.

-As for the first, ecological dimension - space, restoration offers a relationship with the land-scape that is unlike any other in that it admits us as full, that is, ecologically active, members of the land community; we influence the landscape, change it as the other members do.
-Yet, restoration engages all our capacities, including our skill as scientists, our innate creativity and assertiveness, and our understanding of nature gained in the course of cultural evolution.
-In short, restoration enables us to, in Loren Eiseley's words, "reenter the . . . forest . . . without setting aside the lessons learned on the pathway to the moon."
+As for the first, ecological dimension, restoration offers a relationship with the landscape that is unlike any other in that it admits us as full--that is, ecologically active-members of the land community, influencing it, changing it as the other members do; yet it engages all our capacities, including our skill as scientists, our innate creativity and assertiveness, the understanding of nature gained in the course of cultural evolution.

+In short, it enables us to, in Loren Eiseley's words, "reenter the ... forest ... without setting aside the lessons learned on the pathway to the moon."

-And at the same time restoration provides us with a way of exploring the second dimension of experience in our relationship with nature that of time.
+And at the same time it provides us with a way of exploring the second dimension of experience in our relationship with nature--that of time.
 It does this because restoration is, quite simply and obviously, a form of time travel.

 This is true in at least two senses.
-First, since restoration is in effect an attempt to reverse change by compensating in a precise way for our influence on a particular landscape, it becomes a way of exploring the history of our relationship with the landscape: we learn about the history precisely by trying to undo or reverse its consequences.
-(Prairie fires provide a pertinent example: deliberate burning of the prairies compensates for the cessation of fire brought about by the early European settlers, and at the same time reenacts and pays tribute to the aboriginal practice of managing prairie systems with fire.)
+First, since restoration is, in effect essentially a series of attempts to reverse change by compensating in a precise way for our influence on a particular landscape, it becomes a way of exploring the history of our relationship with the landscape: we learn about it precisely by trying to undo or reverse its consequences.
+(Again, our prairie fires provide a convenient example: our deliberate burning of the prairies compensates for the cessation of fire brought about by the early European settlers, while at the same time reenacting, and paying tribute to the aboriginal practice of managing these systems with fire.)

-And second, in a deepersense, restoration provides an opportunity to recapitulate the various stages of cultural evolution, reexperiencing in some measure the kinds of relationship with nature characteristic of each stage.
-Thus, the restorer, who begins as a hunter-gatherer, then is a farmer, and finally may need to be a scientist, remains a complete person in his or her exploration and reinhabitation of the natural, historic or "classic" landscape.
-This adds a dimension to the entire experience of nature, and our relationship with nature that other species, being nonhistorical, do not require, but that we, being historical, do.
+And second, in a deeper sense, restoration provides an opportunity to recapitulate the various stages of cultural evolution, reexperiencing in some measure the kinds of relationship with nature characteristic of each of them.
+Thus, the restorationists, who begins as a hunter-gatherer, then is a farmer, and finally may need to be a scientist--remains a complete person in his or her exploration and reinhabitation of the natural, historic or "classic" landscape.

+This adds a dimension to the entire experience of nature, and our relationship with nature that other species, being non-historical, do not require, but that we, being historical, do.

-In this way, I believe restoration provides a means of exploring, defining and ultimately celebrating the constantly changing terms of our membership in the land community.
-It provides the basis for the continual working out and dramatizing of an ecological definition of who we are as a species - that is a definition composed of statements about our relationship with other species and with entire ecosystems.
+In this way, I believe restoration provides a means of exploring, defining, and ultimately celebrating the constantly changing terms of our membership in the land community.
+It provides the basis for the continual working out and dramatizing of an ecological definition of who we are as a species--that is a definition composed of statements about our relationship with other species and with entire ecosystems.

-Thus the fires on our prairies each spring say, in effect, that we are the species that once burned the prairies and so helped shape them as a community; we are members of the culture that stopped the fires, and doomed the prairies to vanish in the shade of trees; and, finally, we are the people who now burn the prairies to bring them back.
+Thus the fires on our prairies each spring say, in effect, "we are the species that once burned the prairies and so helped shape them as a community; we are members of the culture that stopped the fires, and doomed the prairies to vanish in the shade of trees; and, finally, we are the people who now burn the prairies to bring them back . . ."
 All these are critical elements in that ecological definition of who we are.

 This is no small thing.
 It is at least part of an answer to the dilemma of our place in nature.
-And to the extent we now dominate the landscape, so that the landscape eventually comes to reflect the precise nature of our relationship with it, I believe it is the key to the health and wellbeing of the environment.
+And to the extent we now dominate the landscape, so that the landscape eventually comes to reflect the precise nature of our relationship with it, I believe it is the key to the health and well-being of the environment.